damoreluc/Collab_Branch_Workflow/README.md

 Just like any other merge, **sometimes there are conflicts** that need to be solved when merging a pull request.
 This is fine.
 Don't panic.

 You can perform the merge and fix the conflicts on the command line like normal, or you can use Github's interactive editor.

+### on my Boss's local machine

+My boss can merge the branch and solve the conflicts locally...

+1. switch to the branch in question.
+Merge into it the main branch and resolve conflicts:

+    ```
+    > git fetch origin
+    > git switch my-new-feature
+    > git merge main
+    > fix manually conflicts!
+    ```

+2. switch to main.
+Merge into it the feature branch (now with **no** conflicts) and push changes up to Github:

+    ```
+    > git switch master
+    > git merge --no-ff my-new-feature
+    > git push origin master
+    ```